aajais/wb-serverless-stack/README.md

-# SQL Copilot — GRPO finetune on BIRD-SQL with execution rewards
+# SQL Copilot: Fully Serverless GRPO finetune on BIRD-SQL with execution rewards

 GRPO-finetune an open model (Qwen3-30B-A3B) to write SQL that **actually runs and returns the right rows**.
-The reward is execution-based: a [wandb Sandbox](https://docs.wandb.ai/sandboxes) runs both the model's SQL and the gold SQL and compares the result sets — no reward model, no LLM judge.
+The reward is execution-based: a [wandb Sandbox](https://docs.wandb.ai/sandboxes) runs both the model's SQL and the gold SQL and compares the result sets, no reward model, no LLM judge.
 The full stack is **W&B Serverless RL (via [ART](https://github.com/OpenPipe/ART)) + [Weave](https://weave-docs.wandb.ai/) + Sandboxes + [Registry](https://docs.wandb.ai/registry)**.

+**Fully serverless: you never touch a GPU.** Training, inference, and the execution reward all run on managed W&B infra, and even the orchestrator can run inside a serverless sandbox, so nothing has to run on your machine.

 This README is the **clone-and-run guide**.
 For *why* the stack is built this way and how the pieces fit together, read the walkthrough: [`docs/narrative.md`](docs/narrative.md).